maintainlyhq/react-native-locale/README.md

 `npm install react-native-locale --save`

+(Ensure you rely on npm versioning via https://www.npmjs.com/package/react-native-locale - not the github releases tab.)

 For iOS: Add RCTLocale.xcodeproj to Libraries and add libRCTLocale.a to Link Binary With Libraries under Build Phases.

 For Android: